JZebra/trello_clone/README.md

 The heart of Trello is in the boards.
 A user can have many boards.
 Once they navigate to a board, they can see its lists and the cards in those lists.
 The cards are moveable within lists and between lists on the same board.

+###Bugs:

+- Comparator doesn't sort lists or cards.
+- Once comparator is fixed, pare down render listeners to only what is needed.

 ###To do:

 - Boards are shareable.